 The 1.3km long East Side Gallery used to be a part of the Berlin Wall.
 Today, it features some of the most stunning street art in the world, created by 118 artists from 21 countries.
 Iconic works include Dmitri Vrubel’s Fraternal Kiss and Birgit Kinders’s Trabant breaking through the wall.

 There are many other holocaust memorials in Berlin that are free to visit, such as the Topography of Terror, situated at the former Gestapo headquarters, and Bebelplatz, a public square that pays tribute to the Nazi book burning.
 Every time you visit the dazzling German capital, you’re bound to visit something new.
-But if you liked our Berlin travel guide, don’t forget to subscribe for more travel guides (they’re all free!):
+But if you liked our Berlin travel guide, don’t forget to subscribe for more travel guides (also get a FREE 40-page India travel guide when you subscribe to our blog):

 Getting Around In Berlin